Metropolitan Orlando Chapter of AACN

 Certification Co-Director

-My arena is primarily in critical care, where I have worked in open heart recovery, medical surgical ICU, post anesthesia care and neuro critical care units.
+Brief summary of types of work/experience: My arena is primarily in critical care, where I have worked in open heart recovery, medical surgical ICU, post anesthesia care and neuro critical care units.
 I also have experience from the home health arena, office nursing and legal nurse consulting.
-She maintains national certifications in critical care, neuroscience and as an acute and critical care clinical nurse specialist.
-I am an online instructor for the bachelor and master’s degree programs for two nursing programs.
-Currently I am the CNS for neuroscience which encompasses 120 beds (Neuro Critical Care, Neuroscience & Neuro Medical) and Behavioral Health at Advent Health Orlando.
+I maintain national certifications in critical care, neuroscience and as an acute and critical care clinical nurse specialist.
+I am an online instructor for the bachelor’s and master’s degree programs for two nursing programs.
+Currently I am the CNS for neuroscience which encompasses 120 beds (Neuro Critical Care, Neurosurgical unit, Neuro Medical unit and Behavioral Health at Advent Health Orlando.

 Ashley Regnier

-Ashley Regnier BSN, RN, PCCN
+Ashley Regnier BSN, RN, PCCN, NPD-BC

 Communications Director